Kcbir/archive_kcbir/README.md

 </div>

 <p align="center">
-  I'm an undergraduate researcher exploring the intersection of <strong>machine learning, <strong>economics, and <strong>information systems.
-My research focuses on modeling how qualitative information interacts with market dynamics and how these relationships can be quantified through AI-driven models.
+  I'm an undergraduate researcher exploring the intersection of <strong>machine learning, <strong>cognitive architectures, and <strong>information systems.
+My work focuses on systems level design of language models for reasoning under constraints, combining continual learning and reinforcement learning to build lean, low latency models for resource constrained environments.
 <br><br>
-  I currently lead research and development at <strong>Abstractive Labs, where we're building the intelligence layer of the modern world—systems that remember and reason in real time.<br><br>
+  I currently lead <strong>Aniate Labs, where we develop open source infrastructure for real time memory and reasoning.
+Current projects include a Rust accelerated temporal memory middleware with sub 50 ms retrieval and Ant, a terminal native intent execution layer for deterministic natural language to OS command mapping.<br><br>
 </p>

 ---

 ## Recent Works

-At <a href="https://abstractive.me" target="_blank"><strong>Abstractive Labs</strong></a>, my R&D focus is on building the intelligence layer of the modern world.
-We're designing the neural substrate for financial and informational intelligence, focusing on building the neural substrate for reinforcement learning for real-time decision-making agents.
+At <a href="https://aniate.com" target="_blank"><strong>Abstractive Labs</strong></a>, my focus is on building the intelligence layer of OS.
+We're designing the neural substrate for informational intelligence, focusing on building the neural substrate for reinforcement learning for real-time decision-making agents.

 - &nbsp; **Research Interests:** Reinforcement learning, NLP, continual learning, and dynamic knowledge graphs.
 - &nbsp; **Ask me about:** Python, PyTorch, system architecture, reasoning engines and quantitative modeling.